 Indoor lighting is often taken for granted, even though it’s essential for a functioning home.
 Ever had a power cut in the dark?

 if so, you quickly recognise the importance of indoor lighting, which allows you to navigate your home safely and perform essential day to day tasks (such as cooking and washing)

 Indoor lighting can be designed to enhance the look and feel of your home and placed in particular areas to make jobs easier and more pleasurable.

-Before choosing and fitting new lights familiarise yourself with the different type of lighting and its uses.
+Before choosing and fitting new lights, familiarise yourself with the different type of lighting and their uses.

 Decorative lighting works in conjunction with the structure and decoration of your home to add a desired visual effect.
 For example, uplighters with carefully selected bulbs set an ambient tone making your living room nicer to sit in while you can emphasise other areas with directional lighting.

 Now let’s look at the different types of lights available.